Adyen/adyen-node-api-library/README.md

         DocumentQualifier: [DocumentQualifierEnum.CashierReceipt, DocumentQualifierEnum.CustomerReceipt],
         MessageReference: {
             SaleID: saleID,
-            // serviceID of the transaction you want the status update from
+            // serviceID of the transaction you want the status update for
             ServiceID: serviceID,
             MessageCategory: MessageCategoryEnum.Payment
         }